livereload/livereload-site/livereload.com/_articles/frameworks/drupal.md

 Drupal 6 is compatible with every version of LiveReload.

 Drupal 7 requires LiveReload 2.0 β3 or later to handle @import's correctly.
 Earlier versions of LiveReload need [livereload Drupal module](http://drupal.org/project/livereload) to handle @import's correctly (LiveReload 2.0 β3+ does not require that module, and we encourage you to disable/uninstall it).

-A feature we have in mind _for the future_ is “live database monitoring”: make changes in your site admin, see the effect immediately.
-Be sure to let us know if you're interested!